mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 python main_pointcloud.py -pc circles.npy -k 2 -nbrs 5
 ```

-Utilizing PageRank as the centralitiy measure subroutine is fast but it can lead to sub-optimal clustering results.
-If qualtiy of clusters are disrable then other centraltiy measures such as harmonic centrality are recoemnded.
-The script support many centrality measure.
-For instance one can specify harmonic centrality
+Utilizing PageRank as the centrality measure subroutine is fast but it can lead to sub-optimal clustering results.
+If qualtiy of clusters are disrable then other centrality measures such as harmonic centrality are recommended.
+The script supports many centrality measures.
+For instance one can specify harmonic centrality on the moon dataset:

 ```ruby